Multiway Junction Conditions: Booklets and Webs: Junction conditions between three bulks

 Before jumping into the general case of joining an arbitrary number of bulks along an interface, we first examine the simplest scenario of joining three bulks to minimize technical complexity.
 Nevertheless, the methodology developed in this section can be seamlessly applied to the general case.
-The geometry discussed in this section is shown in figure~\ref{ReverseExtendV0}, and to simplify the presentation we refer to these structure as \emph{booklet geometry}, each joined bulk spacetime $\up V i$ as a \emph{page}, and the entire joined spacetime $\mathscr V=\bigcup_i \up V i$ is referred to as the \emph{booklet}.
-All bulk metrics $\up g i$ will induce a consistent brane metric $h$; all the normal vectors $\up n i$ are spacelike\footnote{We will discuss spacelike interfact in subsection~\ref{snlike}.}, and assume the continuity condition
+The geometry discussed in this section is shown in Fig.~\ref{ReverseExtendV0}, and to simplify the presentation we refer to these structure as booklet geometry, each joined bulk spacetime $\up V i$ as a page, and the entire joined spacetime $\mathscr V=\bigcup_i \up V i$ is referred to as the booklet.
+In this section, we assume all the normal vectors $\up ni$ are spacelike, namely $\mathsf s=\up g i(\up n i,\up n i)=1$ for $i=0,1,2$, for simplicity.
+We consider the natural generalization of \eqref{dim2continu} to the continuity condition: